I didn’t set out to make an authentic Mexican caldo tlalpeño, but that’s what happened.

 - I strain the stock, which makes it a lot clearer.
 If you do, you can add the lard to the same pot and sauté the onion and carrot until the onion turns translucent, about 8 minutes.
 If you don't strain the stock you'll need to do this in another pot.

 - Regardless, once the onions and carrots are ready, add the garlic and sauté another minute.
 Then either add back the strained broth, hock meat and leg meat, or scrape all the vegetables into the pot -- if you didn't strain.

 - Add the marjoram, thyme and epazote if using.
 Simmer this 20 minutes.
 Add the chipotles as well as 1 to 2 tablespoons of the adobo.

-- Return the breast meat to the pot and add the chickpeas.
+- Return the breast meat to the pot and add the chickpeas and the xoconostle, if using.
 Simmer gently 10 minutes.
 Add salt to taste.

-- Serve everyone and put our avocados, lime wedges and cilantro for everyone to add as they wish.
+- Serve everyone and put out avocados, lime wedges and cilantro for everyone to add as they wish.